-So, with rent higher than the national average and a vacancy rate that’s much lower, it’s fairly safe to say that Denver isn’t very renter-friendly.
+With rent higher than the national average and a vacancy rate that’s lower, it’s safe to say that Denver isn’t very renter-friendly.

 Rental law in Colorado

-With a not-so-great rental market in Denver, you’ll want to pay special attention to who you’re renting from.
-Some landlords are just waiting to take advantage of their renters, so make sure to know your rights.
+With a less than ideal rental market in Denver, you’ll want to pay special attention to who you’re renting from if you’re planning on moving to Denver.
+Some landlords are just waiting to take advantage of their renters, so make sure to know your rights:

 - Colorado Required Landlord Disclosures